bugo99iot/python_minimal/README.md

 # Python Minimal
 All codes in this directory are conceived as executable art installations.

-A Python Minimal Code shall:
+A Code, to be considered Python-Minimal, shall:

 1) Rely on a maximum of 45 lines of text.
-2) Avoid having any practical usage.
+2) Avoid any practical usage.
 3) Facilitate exhistential awakening/confuse the user.